tinayiluo0322/Explainable-AI-Models-for-Edgy-Scenario-Object-Identification-in-Autonomous-Vehicles/README.md

 ## Methodology

 1. **Data Collection**
-   - Collect 8 edge-case images from the internet, depicting scenarios like night driving, snow, fog, rain, and broken cars and road signs.
+   - Collect 8 edge-case images depicting scenarios like night driving, snow, fog, rain, and broken cars and road signs.

 2. **Modeling**
    - Use pre-trained **ResNet50** and **VGG16** for image classification.